 Skiing down the hill at your local school will only get you so far, and then there’s the issue of getting back up to the top.

 So hopefully you live near a ski resort if this is your chosen sport for your children.
 If not, you may have to make skiing a special family outing.

-There is always the option of cross-country skiing, which can take place almost anywhere: on a golf course, the grounds of a school, even down an empty sidewalk.
+There is always the option of cross-country skiing, which can take place almost anywhere: on a golf course, the grounds of a school, or even down an empty sidewalk.

 Cross-country gives you an excellent workout but may not get the same level of excitement from kids as cruising down a hill at a high rate of speed.